spacebeam/core/README.md

 ```

 ## Settings
-All configuration is done in /opt/bw/include/bw.yml.
-This file must parse as valid [YAML](http://yaml.org) or the competition will not start.
+All configuration is done in `/opt/bw/bw.lua`.
+This file must exist or the competition will not start.

+TBA: change table from yml to simple lua.

 <table>
 <tr><th>Name</th><th>Value</th></tr>